SteveHodge/assistantdm/readme.txt

  * rework attacks - they need an interface to filter properties like type etc. then filters can be used to build
  *    target lists (e.g  "type=bludgeoning and subclass=one handed melee")
  *
- * Fix the layout/sizing of the character panels - think we're going to need a customised splitpane controlling two scrollpanes
+ * Fix the layout/sizing of the character panels - think we're going to need a customised splitpane controlling two scrollpanes (done?)
  * Continue to update for new module system (particularly digital table controller)
  * Perhaps make Updater a module
- * Clean up CameraPanel layout
+ * Clean up CameraPanel layout (obsolete now)
  *
  * Copy in encounters dialog should copy the current creature, not the base
  * In encounters dialog, adding an image should select it for the current creature (done?)